DracotMolver/react-examples/PortalVideo/README.md

 Because it is a simple app, I don't make use of `Redux` (I did but it had no sense for an small app).

+## How to run the app?
+* Start your mongoDB
+* Run `npm run start`
+* Then run `npm run build`

+The application is in `developement` mode.
+You may be askin, why I'm not using `webpack-dev-server`.
+Simple, this was my first app made with React and also using seriously webpack.
+For the moment just do the steps below and you can test the app.
+I will make a proper setting up for the next time :bowtie:

 ## User and Password
 The password is the same for all the users: *react123*
 <br>